mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 .. image:: ../../../../../figures/print_client.png
      :scale: 80

 The PrintClient can be used both as a dialog and an element as part of the sidebar.
 If it is part of the sidebar, you have to activate the Print Frame first to start the print.
-If you have finished, you have to deactivate the Print Frame again to use the map again as usuual (when used as a dialog this happens automatically by opening and closing the dialog window).
+If you have finished, you have to deactivate the Print Frame again to use the map again as usual (when used as a dialog this happens automatically by opening and closing the dialog window).

 .. image:: ../../../../../figures/print_client_sidebar.png
      :scale: 80